DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/5-canary.md

 So we have a production environment running, and we broke it once already.
-It's time to limit the impact any regression could have on our production environment.
+It's time to limit the impact any regression could have on our users.

 # Blast radius